Classic Film and Video

 TV movie starring Mickey Rooney as a man with an intellectual disability struggling to live on his own.

 Academy Award-winning documentary on the life and work of Mark O'Brien.
+Mark was a well-known journalist who was post-polio and used an iron lung.

-Hollywood movie about a man with significant learning disabilities.
+This is a Hollywood movie about a man with significant learning disabilities.

 |Ed Roberts: His Words, His Vision|